Potriquet/Project-Lazyprot/README.md

 -----------------------------------------------------------------------------

 This software aim to provide an intuitive GUI
 for Lazy processing of complexe data input in the proteomic field

+This software and all the tools are totally FREE !
+However if you wish to see more and support the development of the project Make sure to donate whatever you think it is deem on our [Patreon Pages](https://www.patreon.com/Project_Lazyprot)

+Currently include:

 -----------------------------------------------------------------------------
 #### License notices